CVA6-CHERI

 CHERI is revolutionising CPU design by building security directly into hardware.
 Hardware capabilities enforce strong spatial and temporal memory safety, deterministically mitigating roughly 70% of software vulnerabilities through software recompilation.
 CHERI enables scalable software compartmentalisation to minimise privilege and contain compromise.
-CHERI CVA6 is an open-source RISC-V application core that runs CheriBSD, CHERI Linux, and CHERI seL4 stacks.
+CHERI CVA6 is an open-source RISC-V application core that runs CheriBSD, CHERI seL4, and (soon) CHERI Linux stacks.

 Why now?

-RISC-V International aims to ratify the Zcheri extension in late 2025: CHERI CVA6 will be the open-source application core reference design.
+RISC-V International aims to ratify the CHERI "Y" extension in early 2026: CHERI CVA6 will be the open-source application core reference design.
 CHERI CVA6 takes lessons from the CHERI research ecosystem – Arm’s Morello, Cambridge’s CHERI Toooba, and Microsoft’s CHERIoT – for a mature, future-proof implementation.

-The CHERI CVA6 project will remove the biggest barrier to adoption by delivering a high-quality, permissively licensed SystemVerilog reference design, ready for commercial use.
+The CVA6-CHERI project will remove the biggest barrier to adoption by delivering a high-quality, permissively licensed SystemVerilog reference design, ready for commercial use.
 CVA6, from the Open Hardware Foundation, is a robust superscalar RISC-V core, with extensive community engagement, multiple tape-outs, and application OS support.

-Based on an initial prototype CHERI CVA6 implementation by Zero Day Labs (see above), we are modifying the core by:
+Based on an initial prototype CVA6-CHERI implementation by Zero Day Labs (see above), we have already modified the core by:

-• Supporting the standard features and instruction encodings, providing a reference implementation for the pending Zcheri standard;
+Supporting the standard features and (provisional) instruction encodings, providing a reference implementation for the pending RV64Y standard;

-By Q4 2025, a standards-compliant CHERI-enabled CVA6 design will be available, supporting CHERI-enabled OSes on Genesys2 FPGA boards and tested against the Sail golden model.
+See our CHERI CVA6 repository for a standards-compliant (version 0.9.4) CHERI-enabled CVA6 design, supporting CHERI-enabled OSes on Genesys2 FPGA boards and tested against the Sail golden model.
 This will lay the groundwork for industry-standard verification and further PPA optimisation.
+We are continuously improving quality and verification: do reach out to us if you want to use CHERI CVA6 so we can advise you on the status.

 How can I get involved?